-- Officers meeting the agreed timetable of deliverables; - ▶ We can rely on the work of internal audit as planned; - There are no significant deficiencies in the operating effectiveness of the internal controls for key processes outlined above; - Our accounts opinion and value for money conclusion being unqualified; - Appropriate quality of documentation is provided by the Council; and - ► The Council has an effective overall control environment.
+- Officers meeting the agreed timetable of deliverables; - Our accounts opinion and value for money conclusion being unqualified; - ▶ Appropriate quality of documentation is provided by the Council; and - ► The Council has an effective control environment.

 If any of the above assumptions prove to be unfounded, we will seek a variation to the agreed fee.
 This will be discussed with the Council in advance.